barafael/barafael.github.io/_posts/2017-11-05-Remote-Control-Vehicle-Balance-controller.md

 ### Reading input from the receiver

 The receiver sends pulses of varying on-time corresponding to the stick positions to our board.
-Using interrupts, we can measure the duration between a rising edge and a falling edge of one signal, which should always be roughly between 1000us and 2000us (RC standard).
+Using interrupts, we can measure the time passing between a rising edge and a falling edge of one signal, which should always be roughly within 1000us and 2000us (RC standard).
 We can simply hook an interrupt to each input pin, log the system time on a rising flank, and calculate the duration in microseconds since rising flank when the signal is falling again.
 The code for this is in ```src/PWMReceiver.cpp```.
 PPM, which is conceptually similar but needs only one wire, is also implemented in